Dipraise1/oscroh-app/README.md

-# Os Motto Hook Up
+# OS App

 A private Nigerian meet-up app built with Flutter.
 Find your vibe, keep your privacy.

 ## Description

-Os Motto Hook Up is a dating/social app designed specifically for Nigerians with privacy as a core feature:
+OS App is a dating/social app designed specifically for Nigerians with privacy as a core feature:

 - **No public photos** – your image stays yours
 - **Private DMs** for image sharing when you're comfortable
 - **Match by City & State** – from Lagos to Kano, Jos to Port Harcourt
 - **Full privacy control** – vibe first, reveal later

-Whether you're seeking a serious relationship, casual friendship, or just someone to chat with, Os Motto Hook Up helps you find the right people near you without the pressure.
+Whether you're seeking a serious relationship, casual friendship, or just someone to chat with, OS App helps you find the right people near you without the pressure.

 ## Features